7 out of every 10 companies whom we talk to about packaging solutions face one of these four packaging challenges.

 Ecommerce packaging comes with its set of peculiar specifications that need to be met.

-- For some products, the packaging is an important part of the product.
-For example, the decision to buy a bottle of perfume or a box of assorted chocolates is influenced significantly by its packaging.
-Therefore the package design should be attractive as the purchase decision is made looking at the product online.
+- The package design should be attractive as the purchase decision is made looking at the product online.
 Also, an appealing design would help lead to a pleasant unboxing experience for the customer.

 - In order to achieve cost-effective shipping, the order size should be big enough.
 This often means that products are either bundled or their minimum quantity is increased to reach an agreeable price point.